BlueprintKansas/ksvotes.org/README.md

 ### Database services

-You can run PostgreSQL and Redis locally, or via Docker.
+You run PostgreSQL and Redis via Docker.

-For native Mac installations consider [PostgresApp](https://postgresapp.com/).

-For Docker, there is a `docker-compose.yml` file in the repo you can use with:
+See the `docker-compose.yml` file in the repo.
+You can use with:

 ```
 $ make start-services